shwina/still-magic/_en/index.md

 ## Summary {#s:index-summary}

-For researchers and data scientists who have a basic understanding of the Unix shell, Python, and Git, and who want to be more productive and have more confidence in their results, this training course provides a pragmatic, tools-based introduction to program design and maintenance.
+For researchers and data scientists who can build and run programs that are three or four pages long, and who want to be more productive and have more confidence in their results, this training course provides a pragmatic, tools-based introduction to program design and maintenance.
-Unlike academic software engineering courses and most books aimed at professional software developers, this course uses data analysis as a motivating example and assumes that the learner's ultimate goal is to answer a question rather than ship an application.
+Unlike books and courses aimed at computer scientists and professional software developers, this course uses data analysis as a motivating example and assumes that the learner's ultimate goal is to answer questions rather than ship products.

 Learners must be comfortable with the basics of the [Unix shell][swc-shell], [Python][swc-python] or [R][swc-r], and [Git][swc-git].